 In addition to meeting the requirements for a Seabadge staff member, to serve as a Seabadge course director a Sea Scout adult leader must have the following qualifications:

-- Must have successfully completed staff assignments at two Seabadge courses, including serving as a crew advisor.
+- Must have earned the Seabadge pin and successfully completed staff assignments at two Seabadge courses, including serving as a crew advisor.

 - Must be enthusiastic, open-minded, flexible, people-oriented, and committed to implementing the Seabadge course in a positive manner.

 - Must participate in a course director conference.

 - Must agree to strictly follow and adhere to the Seabadge Administrative and Instructor Guide when planning and presenting Seabadge topics.